So why Eleven98?

 My research led me to some very curious discoveries.
-Allow me to drop some of these tidbits of history on you.
+Allow me to drop some of these titbits of history on you.

 The earliest surviving records of settlement in Hackney date back to Saxon times.
 Before this most of the borough was farmland providing food for the Roman city of Londinium, whose defensive walls rose up just south of Shoreditch.

-Two major Roman roads ran through Hackney almost two millenia ago.
+Two major Roman roads ran through Hackney almost two millennia ago.